official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 our collective will to deal with it, then we will destroy not the authority of America or Britain but of the United Nations itself.

-96 Telegram 1869 UKMIS New York to FCO London, 30 September 2002, ‘Iraq Resolution: Discussions with Levitte and E10’.
+[^96]: Telegram 1869 UKMIS New York to FCO London, 30 September 2002, ‘Iraq Resolution: Discussions
-97 BBC News, 1 October 2002, Blair’s conference speech in full.
+[^97]: BBC News, 1 October 2002, Blair’s conference speech in full.

 251